DigonIO/scheduler/README.md

 ---

-## Example: *How to schedule `Job`s*
+## Example: *How to schedule Jobs*

 Some basics are presented here.
-For advanced scheduling examples please visit the online [**documentation**](https://python-scheduler.readthedocs.io/en/latest/index.html).
+For advanced scheduling examples please visit the online [documentation](https://python-scheduler.readthedocs.io/en/latest/index.html).
 The following example shows how the `Scheduler` is instantiated and how cyclic `Job`s are created:

 ```py
 import time